playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 ## Setup {#forwardRef}

-In order to use these four methods, you'll first need to `provide` them somehow.
+To use these four methods, you'll first need to `provide` them somehow.
 To do this, we use a combination of the component's `providers` array, `NG_VALUE_ACCESSOR`, and `forwardRef`.

 ```typescript
 import { forwardRef } from '@angular/core';